Intilery/intilery.github.io/docs/apis/profiles.md

 ---
-id: profile
+id: profiles
-title: Profile API
+title: Profiles API
-sidebar_label: Profile
+sidebar_label: Profiles
 ---

 The Intilery Profile API provides a single API to read user-level customer data.
 Intilery now allows you to query the entire user object programmatically, including the `external_ids` , `traits` , and `events` that make up a user’s journey through your product.